Classic Caesar Salad Recipe

 Caesar Salad

-- Parmesan Cheese: Large shaved pieces are most traditionally used when making this.
+- Cheese – Large shaved Parmigiano Reggiano pieces are traditionally used when making this.
 You can do it yourself or buy it pre-shaved.
+Pecorino Romano would be a good substitute.

-- Caesar Dressing: If you have a food processor then this 6-ingredient recipe consisting of anchovies, lemon juice, eggs, parmesan, and olive oil, will take you no more than 5 minutes to make and hands down make the best Caesar salad.
+- Dressing — Caesar Dressing is the classic dressing to use.
+It is a 6-ingredient recipe consisting of anchovies, lemon juice, eggs, parmesan, and olive oil.
+It will take you no more than 5 minutes to make and hands down makes the best Caesar salad.

 How to Make a Caesar Salad